-On the one hand, it's a perfect piece of escapism—a fluffy rom-com for the ages.
-On the other, it's a highly confused depiction what a career in social media marketing looks like and the city of Paris.
-Critics have taken issue with the show's implausible premise and reliance on cultural stereotypes and stunning every American-in-Paris cliché that has ever existed.
-Meanwhile, supporters have relished in the show's featherweight tone and completely lack of realism.
+While intended to be a fluffy rom-com, the show did copped a lot of criticism; critics took issue with the show's implausible premise and reliance on cultural stereotypes and stunning every American-in-Paris cliché that has ever existed.
+Meanwhile, supporters relished in the show's featherweight tone and completely lack of realism.

 The colourful designer looks worn by Emily and the rest of the cast come from Patricia Field herself—she of Carrie Bradshaw's tutu skirt and nameplate necklace.
 In fact, Emily in Paris makes reference to those classic Sex and the City costumes more than once.